 Pharmaceutical and biotechnology companies have been the target of lawsuits relating to product liability claims and disputes over intellectual property rights (including patents).
 See Forward-Looking Information and Risk Factors That May Affect Future Results We May Be Unable to Adequately Protect or Enforce Our Intellectual Property Rights or Secure Rights to Third-Party Patents.
 Additionally, the administration of drugs in humans, whether in clinical studies or commercially, can result in lawsuits with product liability claims whether or not the drugs are actually at fault in causing an injury.
 Our products or product candidates may cause, or may appear to have caused, injury or dangerous drug interactions that we may not learn about or understand until the product or product candidate has been administered to patients for a prolonged period of time.
 For example, in July 2005, a complaint was filed against us and Elan by the estate and husband of Anita Smith, a patient from the TYSABRI Phase 3 clinical study in combination with AVONEX, known as SENTINEL, who died after developing PML, a rare and potentially fatal, demyelinating disease of the central nervous system.
-In addition, in June 2005, a purported class action was filed in the U.S. District Court for the Northern District of California against us and Elan.
-This complaint purports to assert claims for strict product liability, medical monitoring and concert of action arising out of the manufacture, marketing, distribution and sale of TYSABRI.
-We may face additional lawsuits with product liability and other related claims by patients treated with TYSABRI or related to TYSABRI, including lawsuits filed by patients who have developed PML while using TYSABRI.
+In addition, in August 2005, the plaintiffs in a purported class action in the U.S. District Court for the Northern District of California filed an amended complaint against us and Elan.
+The amended complaint purports to assert claims for strict product liability, medical monitoring and concert of action arising out of the manufacture, marketing, distribution and sale of TYSABRI.
+We may face additional lawsuits with product liability and other related claims by patients treated with TYSABRI or related to TYSABRI, including lawsuits filed by patients who have developed PML or other serious adverse events while using TYSABRI.

 Public companies may also be the subject of certain other types of claims, including those asserting violations of securities laws and derivative actions.
-For example, we face several stockholder-derivative actions and class action lawsuits related to our announcement of the suspension of marketing and commercial distribution of TYSABRI.
-On April 21, 2005, we received a formal order of investigation from the Boston District Office of the SEC.
+For example, we face several stockholder-derivative actions and class action lawsuits related to our announcement of the suspension of marketing and commercial distribution of TYSABRI in February 2005.
+In April 2005, we received a formal order of investigation from the Boston District Office of the SEC.
 The SEC is investigating whether any violations of the federal securities laws occurred in connection with the suspension of marketing and commercial distribution of TYSABRI.
 We continue to cooperate fully with the SEC in this investigation.